MIMICT Nephrology Providers

 - The lack of participation by these minorities in clinical trials.

-- How to help recruit these minorities with lupus into clinical trials.
+- Ways to help recruit these minorities with lupus into clinical trials.

 Target Audience

-Nephrology providers, including MDs, DOs, PAs, NPs, RNs, and other medical providers who work in nephrology
+Nephrology providers including MDs, DOs, PAs, NPs, RNs; advanced practice nurses; and other medical providers who work in nephrology.

 Learning Objectives